Lesterpaintstheworld/terminal-velocity/story/act1/act1_outline.md

 ## Key Events:
 - Introduction of the main characters and their backgrounds, including their motivations and conflicts.
 - Discovery of AI capabilities and their implications for society and the economy.
-- Establishing the societal context and the emergence of AI-driven economic systems, highlighting ethical dilemmas.
+- Establishing the societal context and the emergence of AI-driven economic systems, highlighting ethical dilemmas and the need for equitable access to resources.
+- **Content Gaps Identified**: Further exploration of character motivations and emotional stakes, particularly regarding the ethical implications of AI integration, especially in relation to marginalized communities.
+Ensure that these themes are woven into character arcs and interactions, enhancing the narrative depth.
 - **Content Gaps Identified**: Further exploration of character motivations and emotional stakes, particularly regarding the ethical implications of AI integration, especially in relation to marginalized communities.
 Ensure that these themes are woven into character arcs and interactions, enhancing the narrative depth.

 ## Key Events: